AGM and Annual Lecture

 The AGM proceedings will include the election of Officers and ordinary members to the Publication Committee, as well as the usual business items.

-We have a complete slate of Officers, and we are delighted that our complement of Ordinary Members and Assistants are all prepared to stand for re-election.
-However, we are happy to receive enquiries for the positions.
-To discuss them or to submit a nomination, please email us at: [email protected] or use our Contact Form.
+We have a complete slate of Officers, and there are three vacancies for Ordinary Members.
+Any member (i.e. subscriber) of The London Archaeologist Association may stand for election to the committee.
+To discuss the role or to submit a nomination, please email us at: [email protected] or use our Contact Form.

 Annual Lecture